 - If they don’t deliver what you expect, you may be left with a malfunctioning app with security flaws that costs more money to maintain than it saves

-This option is not for saving money on a project, but instead, investing in a new line of business for your firm or to build a number of custom solutions that various teams in your company need.
-If your company sees a pattern of client's demands around the same problem, you can plan to expand into apps and software with a custom developer partner rather than building an in-house team.
+This option is not for saving money on a project, but instead, investing in a new line of business for your firm or building a number of custom solutions that various teams in your company need.
+If your company sees a pattern of client demands around the same problem, you can plan to expand into apps and software with a custom developer partner rather than building an in-house team.
 If choosing to hire and build in-house, get clarity on requirements, projects, tasks, and roles.
 Get support to pick the right candidate you can afford to keep.

 4. CUSTOM SOFTWARE DEVELOPMENT COMPANY

 When each business has unique needs and requirements, custom software providers offer flexibility in developing the exact solutions clients need.
-There is a wide array of options available to you, because every aspect of the process can be manipulated to suit your requirements.
+There is a wide array of options available to you because every aspect of the process can be manipulated to suit your requirements.
 For convenience, custom software development comes in three distinct size classes for all company and project sizes: